DECENTfoundation/DECENT-Network/README.md

     sudo dnf install automake autoconf libtool make cmake gcc-c++ doxygen wget git qt5-qtbase-devel qt5-linguist readline-devel cryptopp-devel openssl-devel gmp-devel libpbc-devel libcurl-devel json-devel zlib-devel boost-devel boost-static mkdir ~/dev

-> Note for Ubuntu 16.04 LTS and Debian 9, the default versions of Boost and CMake installed are too old and not supported.
+> Note for Debian 9/Ubuntu 16.04 LTS legacy systems, the default versions of Boost and CMake installed are too old and not supported.
 In order to install a supported ones, in addition to the common commands above, execute the following in console (in the same shell session, where you are going to build DCore itself):

     # Download and build Boost 1.65.1
      wget -nv https://sourceforge.net/projects/boost/files/boost/1.65.1/boost_1_65_1.tar.gz